Overview

 Figure 01

-Figure AI’s first humanoid robot officially announced in March 2023.
+Figure AI’s first humanoid robot officially announced on March 2, 2023.
+Took its first steps in May 2023.
 1

 Key Features